Calculator Online

 Percentage Calculator

 A percentage calculator answers common questions like "What is 15% of 250?" or "30 is what percent of 120?"
 These calculations come up frequently in shopping (discounts, sales tax), finance (interest rates, returns), and everyday life.
-Our scientific calculator handles percentages with the % button, and we plan to add a dedicated percentage calculator for even faster results.
+Our dedicated percentage calculator online handles these scenarios quickly with separate modes for percentage of a number, reverse percentages, change, and increase or decrease calculations.

 Online Calculator vs Physical Calculator